pola-rs/polars/README.md

 It currently consists of an eager API similar to pandas and a lazy API that is somewhat similar to spark.
 Amongst more, Polars has the following functionalities.

-To learn more about the inner workings of Polars read the [WIP book](https://ritchie46.github.io/polars-book/).
+To learn more about the inner workings of Polars read the [User Guide (wip)](https://ritchie46.github.io/polars-book/).

 # Python users read this!
 Polars is currently transitioning from `py-polars` to `polars`.
 Some docs may still refer the old name.